LauraBrumleve/Digital-Libraries-Final-Project/pages/metadata_outline.md

 This was the metadata object fields that I created during the inital stages of this project.

-{% include feature/objects/pdf objectid = Metadata .pdf" %}
+{% include feature/pdf.html objectid="file:///Users/LauraGrace/Desktop/Metadataoutline_Digitallibrary_Finalproject.html" %}